-For the management of chronic non-cancer, non-palliative pain, consider the benefits and the risks of higher doses as they are associated with an increased risk of adverse events and overdose.
-The level of pain should be assessed regularly to evaluate the need for further use of METADOL.
+When administering METADOL-D, consider the benefits and the risks of higher doses as they are associated with an increased risk of adverse events and overdose.

-Patients prescribed methadone should be carefully monitored and provided appropriate supportive psychological and social services.
+Patients prescribed METADOL-D (methadone hydrochloride oral solution and oral concentrate) should be carefully monitored and provided appropriate supportive psychological and social services.